Current students: fall 2021 term information

 Academic FAQs for current students

-Will I be expected to be on-campus during the fall 2020/winter 2021 terms?
+Will I be expected to be on-campus during the fall 2021 term?

 Tuition fees for Canadian citizens will remain frozen for this year in keeping with government policy.
 Tuition for international students will vary by program and faculty.

 Should I indicate online learning as the method of instruction on my 2021-2022 OSAP application?